torao/xenon/readme.md

 # Feature

-* Compatible to use for JAXP.
+* Compatible to use for JAXP 1.3.
 * Build DOM from HTML or loose, incomplete XML.
 * Callback based parsing is same as SAX, too.
 * Guess charset from &lt;?xml?&gt; or &lt;meta&gt; element in XML/HTML.